-Even so, the average premium price for a homeowners policy in New Jersey is $1,092 — while premiums have risen steadily over the years due to inclement weather, New Jersey’s rates are still slightly lower than the national average for an annual premium ($1,132).
-But these numbers will vary considerably depending on where you live, the price of your home, and how old your home is.
-Check out our quote tool to get an idea of premium prices in your area.
+Even so, the average premium price for a homeowners policy in New Jersey is $1,149 — which is still slightly lower than the national average of $1,173.
+But these numbers will vary considerably depending on where you live, the price of your home, and how old it is.
+To find your best price, start by comparing premiums from our top five New Jersey home insurers.

-How We Found the Best Homeowners Insurance in New Jersey
+How we Found the Best Homeowners Insurance in New Jersey

 New Jersey Homeowners Insurance Reviews